 The record heat was present because global warming has inexorably made every place on the planet hotter than in the past.
 Australia was experiencing record heat waves and record maximum temperatures.
 The chance of catastrophic wildfire was an outcome of multiple risk factors all coinciding with maximum intensity.
 The ancient three elements, earth, wind and water, all conspired to give birth to the fourth … fire.

 The scientific explanation for the record heat lies in the relentless emissions of greenhouse gases into the global atmosphere, particularly in the last 50 years.
 These gases, like a blanket, warm the world.
 The direct cause of the increasing greenhouse gases is the burning and exploding of carbon-based energy (fuel) in every internal combustion engine and furnace in the world.
 The coal-fired power stations, the billion or so vehicles (cars and trucks) the jets, running the internet, air conditioners and fossil-fuelled agriculture (meat and plant based) are all implicated in the complex causality of the problem.

 The people of Eastern Australia are no different than people in other parts of the developed world.
 They are contributing to this problem with every aspect of their lifestyle.
 However, Australians do have one of the highest per-person carbon footprints of any people on the Earth and it just keeps getting larger, along with our SUVs and houses.

-There we have it, the ‘wild’ in fire is now anthropogenic (human caused) and by every single person living a normal lifestyle in contemporary Australia.
+There we have it, the ‘wild’ in fire is now anthropogenic (human caused) and contributed to by every single person living a normal lifestyle in contemporary Australia.
 No longer can we blame ‘others’ for our own failings and sins.
 It does not even make sense to blame politicians since ‘we’ keep voting parties into power that have no effective policy with respect to the mitigation of climate warming in the form of divestment from the fossil fuel industries.